Photo by Olga Kovalenko

 “You might think that someone who starts showing up to work late, failing to return phone calls and e-mails, and taking lots of sick days might be about to leave, but those weren’t unique behaviors that applied only to the quitters,” he explains.

-In a press release, Dr. Gardner says that in today’s competitive business environment, where companies invest a lot in their top performers, this information might help managers find ways to keep people on board.
+Dr. Gardner says that in today’s competitive business environment, where companies invest a lot in their top performers, this information might help managers find ways to keep people on board.

 He adds the “dark side” of his research was that some employers may opt to let people go if they thought they were going to leave anyway.